linuxkit/virtsock/README.md

 ## Testing

-There are several examples and tests written both in [Go](./examples) and in [C](./c).
-The C code is Hyper-V sockets only while the Go code also works with virtio sockets and [HyperKit](https://github.com/moby/hyperkit).
+There are several examples and tests written both in [Go](./cmd) and in [C](./c).
+The C code is Hyper-V sockets specific while the Go code also works with virtio sockets and [HyperKit](https://github.com/moby/hyperkit).
 The respective READMEs contain instructions on how to run the tests, but the simplest way is to use [LinuxKit](https://github.com/linuxkit/linuxkit).

 Assuming you have LinuxKit installed, the make target `make linuxkit` will build a custom Linux image which can be booted on HyperKit or on